solarsailer/matthieuoger.com/content/posts/2013-08-06-future-programming.md

 A theme that comes in almost all the Brett Victor's talks is live feedback.
 Just watch [Inventing on Principle](https://vimeo.com/36579366).

-I use Interface Builder a lot recently — a software to create interface for iOS apps —, and even if this tool is one of the best of its kind (I look at you Android, with your stupid XML UI files), it is not a good one for all that.
+I have used Interface Builder a lot recently — a software to create interface for iOS apps —, and even if this tool is one of the best of its kind (I look at you Android, with your stupid XML UI files), it is not a good one for all that.

 It gives me a partial representation of my interface: I cannot do everything with it.
 I cannot see animations.
 I cannot see particles.
 I cannot test the physic (and physic is clearly one of the key points of the new iOS 7 interface).
 I loose a lot of time checking that what I have done in code and Interface Builder are really what I want.
 It is tedious.
 It is slow.